 Chai is often served with milk and sugar.
 To understand why this is done, you want to consider that chai is a mid-meal offering that will provide protein and fats in the milk, carbohydrates in the sugar, digestive spices to free up the nutrition quickly, and stimulants to the nervous system via the tea leaves to increase an immediate demand for that nutrition.

 Chai provides the body with nutrition and supports the body’s use of that nutrition.
-It is typically taken away from food at the mid-afternoon between lunch and dinner.
-This carries you through that slump or sugar-craving that may arise at this time.
+It is typically taken away from food in the mid-afternoon between lunch and dinner.
+This carries you through that slump or sugar craving that may arise at this time.

 Your choices in milk or milk substitute and the type of sweetener used in your chai are entirely up to you.
 Packaged products, while convenient, lack the ability to directly address your tastes or to have the freshness of a chai you have brewed for yourself.

 Here are some of the common household spices that you can use to make your tea more beneficial to you: